ahwayakchih/openshift-nodebb/README.markdown

 ### 2. Restart application

-Sometimes OpenShift may forget to restart application after its repository is updated.
+From time to time something may go wrong while OpenShift tries to restart application, e.g., after its repository is updated.
 In such case, your NodeBB site may not work as it should.
 Sometimes that can be fixed with a simple command:

 ```sh
 rhc app restart